AFP, Released Sunday, June 13, 2021 at 4:18 p.m.

 More than 58% of voters voted in favor of the anti-terrorism police law, which made it much easier for the police to act as a deterrent to confronting a “terrorist”.

 Police can better monitor them from the age of 12, limit their movements and force them to participate in interviews.
-From the age of 15, with the consent of the court, people can be placed under house arrest for nine months.

 Left-wing opponents of the law believe it does not respect fundamental rights and human rights, endangering the country’s heritage in the region.
 The UN and many legal experts and human rights defenders also cried out in danger.